saltstack/salt/doc/topics/development/tests/integration.rst

                 output = fp_.read()
                 self.assertIn('{0}\t\t{1}'.format(ip, name), output)

-To access the integration files, a variable named ``integration.FILES`` points to the ``tests/integration/files`` directory.
+To access the integration files, a variable named ``FILES`` points to the ``tests/integration/files`` directory.
 This is where the referenced ``host.present`` sls file resides.

-In addition to the static files in the integration state tree, the location ``integration.TMP`` can also be used to store temporary files that the test system will clean up when the execution finishes.
+In addition to the static files in the integration state tree, the location ``TMP`` can also be used to store temporary files that the test system will clean up when the execution finishes.